Almeyda hits back after harsh Sevilla ban: “It’s a complete injustice” | OneFootball

 Article image:Almeyda hits back after harsh Sevilla ban: “It’s a complete injustice”

-Almeyda insisted that he doesn’t believe the refereeing is “against” him because that would mean thinking he’s “too important” and clarified: “There were no insults.
-Protesting a decision is one thing, but confronting or insulting is another.
-That, in my case, doesn’t exist.”
-He then added: “To paint the whole picture, they say I kicked the little bottle.
+Almeyda insisted that he does not believe the refereeing is “against” him because that would mean thinking he is “too important” and clarified: “There were no insults.
+It’s one thing to protest a decision and another to confront or insult.
+That, in my case, does not exist.”
+He then added: “To make it all look worse, they say I kicked the water bottle.
 It’s easier to judge me from that perspective.”

 OneFootball Videos

-The former River coach was sanctioned by the Competition Committee with three matches for disrespect, two for protesting, one for leaving the field, and one for unsporting conduct.
+The former River coach was sanctioned by the Competition Committee with three matches for disrespect, two for protesting, one for leaving the field, and one for unsportsmanlike conduct.

-Previously, referee Iosu Galech’s report was clear in his statement: “In the 85th minute, coach Almeyda, Matías Jesús, was sent off for the following reason: for protesting one of my decisions in an ostentatious manner, shouting and making gestures of disapproval towards me, having been warned just minutes earlier by assistant no. 1 to correct both his attitude and the general conduct of his bench.”
+Previously, referee Iosu Galech’s report was blunt in its statement: “In the 85th minute, coach Almeyda, Matías Jesús, was sent off for the following reason: for openly protesting one of my decisions, shouting and making gestures of disapproval towards me, having already been warned a few minutes earlier by assistant number 1 to correct both his attitude and the general behavior of his bench.”

 “Once sent off, he refused to leave the technical area and this situation caused the match to be halted.
-In this circumstance, the aforementioned coach entered the pitch and stood face to face just centimeters from me, in a defiant and intimidating manner,” the referee’s report continued.
+In this circumstance, the aforementioned coach entered the field of play and stood face to face just centimeters from me, in a defiant and intimidating manner,” the referee’s report continued.

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇪🇸 here.